AriFordsham/GHCWiki/status/oct16.md

 ## Libraries, source language, and type system

-- **Indexed `Typeable` representations**[Typeable/BenGamari](typeable/ben-gamari) (Ben Gamari, Simon Peyton Jones, et al).
+- **Indexed `Typeable` representations**.
 While GHC has long supported runtime type reflection through the `Typeable` typeclass, its current incarnation requires care to use, providing little in the way of type-safety.
 For this reason the implementation of types like `Data.Dynamic` must be implemented in terms of `unsafeCoerce` with no compiler verification.

 >
-> GHC 8.2 will address this by introducing indexed type representations, leveraging the type-checker to verify programs using type reflection.
+> GHC 8.2 will address this by introducing [indexed type representations](typeable), leveraging the type-checker to verify programs using type reflection.
 This allows facilities like `Data.Dynamic` to be implemented in a fully type-safe manner.
 See the [ paper](http://research.microsoft.com/en-us/um/people/simonpj/papers/haskell-dynamic/) for an description of the proposal and the [ Wiki](https://ghc.haskell.org/trac/ghc/wiki/Typeable/BenGamari) for the current status of the implementation.

 - **Backpack**: TODO Edward